 GASB Statement No. 71 - Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68.
 The objective of this statement is to address an issue regarding application of the transition provisions of GASB Statement No. 68.
 The issue relates to amounts associated with contributions, if any, made by a state or local government employer or nonemployer contributing entity to a defined benefit pension plan after the measurement date of the government's beginning net pension liability.
-The Agency has elected not to early implement GASB Statement No. 71 and has not determined its effect on the financial statements.
+There was no net effect on the Agency's accounting or financial reporting as a result of implementing this statement.